A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 The City of New Haven has made several land deals in recent years, including 360 State Street, 580 Dixwell Avenue, and Route 34 West, in which certain conditions were agreed to by a developer in exchange for city-owned land.
 In future LDAs with CBAs, it would be beneficial to seek provisions that encourage employers to establish transportation plans and homebuyers programs for employees.
 Yale University, Yale-New Haven Hospital, Connecticut Housing Finance Authority, and the City of New Haven offer programs to first-time homebuyers that could serve as models for employers.

-In the event that incentives are not enough to initiate these much-needed reforms across the entire region, a mandatory legal requirement may become necessary.
+In the event that incentives are not enough to initiate these reforms across the entire region, a mandatory legal requirement may become necessary.
 Just as the 1996 Connecticut Supreme Court case Sheff v.
 O’Neill resulted in a requirement to racially-desegregate public schools State-wide, a similar lawsuit focused on income- and housing-segregation as propagated by the regional spatial hierarchy could provide the necessary impetus for region-wide compliance with a Garden Region Plan.

 While courts can’t require that people live and work in the same neighborhood, a legal ruling could conceivably require that towns not only acknowledge the benefits of such an arrangement, but also provide for the ability to do so through specific regulatory provisions and incentives programs.
 Connecticut State Statute 8-30g, for example, relaxes municipal zoning requirements for the development of affordable housing in towns where less than 10% of the overall housing stock is affordable.